paulowe/gcp/gke workloads/cluster_scaling.md

 **If these Pods are managed by a replication controller such as a ReplicaSet or StatefulSet, they’ll be rescheduled on the remaining nodes**.
 Otherwise, the Pods won’t be restarted elsewhere.

+Let’s look at some best practices for working with autoscaled clusters.

+1. First, don’t run Compute Engine autoscaling for managed instance groups on these nodes.
+The GKE autoscaler is separate from Compute Engine autoscaling.

+2. Don’t manually resize a node pool using a gcloud command when the cluster autoscaler is enabled.
+This might lead to cluster instability and result in the cluster having wrong node pool sizes.

+3. Don’t modify autoscaled nodes manually.
+All nodes in a node pool should have the same capacity, labels, and system Pods.
+In addition, if you change the labels for one node directly using kubectl, the changes won’t be propagated to the other nodes in the node pool.

+4. Do specify correct resource requests for Pods.
+This will allow Pods to work efficiently with the cluster autoscaler.
+If you don’t know the resource needs of Pods, measure them under a test load.

+5. Finally, do use PodDisruptionBudgets.
+It’s expected that the Pods belonging to the controller can be safely terminated and relocated.
+If your application cannot tolerate such disruption, maintain your application’s availability using PodDisruptionBudgets.